Saturday, June 7, 2025

 Troy looked touristy, and there was a vegan food fair in town

-No news about when the Champlain locks might open.
+There is no news about when the Champlain locks might open.

-Met Summer Time and Le petite bateau blue at tbe dock
+I met Summer Time and Le petite bateau blue at tbe dock